 If I were Locke, I’d leave lots of room in the margins for my notes and coloring.
 My journals for years have been part scrapbooks and part commonplace books, though I haven’t followed Locke’s lead in indexing them.
 I do number my journals’ pages and cross-reference with those numbers in the pages’ margins, which is about as much organization as I may ever need.
 Annie Dillard, by comparison, indexes her journals.
 But I don’t pretend to be Annie Dillard or John Locke, who both organized their private writings in part to help them write books they intended to publish.
 Wouldn’t it have been cool, though, to have been Thomas of Ireland, a fourteenth-century writer known only for his anthologizing?

 Locke, for his part, didn’t pretend to have invented the commonplace book; things in this general genre have been written since antiquity.
 In Thomas’s time, monks copied excerpts of books into “florilegium.”
 Harvard’s library website reports that “The florilegium, or ‘gathering of flowers,’ of the Middle Ages and early modern era, collected excerpts primarily on religious and theological themes.”
 Locke, in fact, published a commonplace book organizing Bible verses into eighty-nine topics and many more subtopics.

 Locke’s Commonplace Book to the Holy Bible reminds me of today’s books often called readers, which amount to a Whitman’s Sampler of an author’s work.
-A reader is one of my favorite ways of introducing myself to a writer or to a broader sampling of her work.
+A reader is often a good way for me to introduce myself to a writer or to a broader sampling of her work.
 My favorite readers include The Faulkner Reader, The Virginia Woolf Reader, A Thomas Merton Reader, and Seeds of Hope: A Henri Nouwen Reader.
 Of the four, only the Nouwen reader seems to be in the spirit of a florilegium: it’s organized by topic and includes short enough excerpts from the author’s works to resemble something someone might have first complied for his own edification.1 A more Middle Ages-style reader of Merton’s work might be Robert Inchausti’s compilation Echoing Silence: Thomas Merton on the Vocation of Writing, which contains very short, sometimes aphoristic passages and focuses only on what Merton wrote about writing.